Looking to expand your coworking business? The idea is thrilling but it probably comes along with a number of questions.

 Hiring new members is also important.
 Given the essence of multi-location management, it’ll be impossible for you to be in both locations all the time, so growing your team and having someone to help you with operations and sales will be essential.

 It’s never too early to start selling your second coworking space.
-To attract the right leads that you or your salesperson can convert to customers, it’s essential to put effort into marketing.
+To attract the right leads that you or your salesperson can convert to customers, put effort into marketing.

 The earlier you start filling up your coworking space, the better.
-After all, you wouldn’t like to find yourself in a situation where you launch and you don’t have any members yet.
+After all, you wouldn’t like to find yourself in a situation where you launch and you don’t have any members.

 A good starting point is to set up the hype for your new location within your current community.
 Some members might find their new office in your second space, and others might bring a friend who’s looking for a workplace.